v1r7u/cloud_computing_old/demo_steps_docs/10-security_disaster.md

 # Disaster recovery

-The goal: introductions into disaster recovery
+The goal: introduction into disaster recovery

-Disclaimer: the following section give only a brief introduction into the topics and propose a few low-hanging fruits to get started.
+Disclaimer: the following section gives only a brief introduction into the topics and propose a few low-hanging fruits to get started.

 1. A cloud often offers disaster-recovery tools from the box: